Promotion should not be the first real test of a digital product.

 6. Avoid overclaiming before traffic arrives

-- Do not say “works in every case.”
+- Do not say “guaranteed to work.”

 - Do not say “prevents all launch issues.”